awsdocs/amazon-ecs-developer-guide/doc_source/scheduling_tasks.md

 **Running tasks on a `cron`\-like schedule**

-If you have tasks to run at set intervals in your cluster, you can use the Amazon ECS console to create a CloudWatch Events rule\.
+If you have tasks to run at set intervals in your cluster, you can use the Amazon ECS console to create an EventBridge event\.
 You can run tasks for a backup operation or a log scan\.
-The CloudWatch Events rule that you create can run one or more tasks in your cluster at specified times\.
-Your scheduled event rule can be set to a specific interval \(run every *N* minutes, hours, or days\)\.
+The EventBridge event that you create can run one or more tasks in your cluster at specified times\.
+Your scheduled event can be set to a specific interval \(run every *N* minutes, hours, or days\)\.
 Otherwise, for more complicated scheduling, you can use a `cron` expression\.
 For more information, see [Scheduled tasks](scheduled_tasks.md)\.

 **Custom schedulers**